learn-the-web/topics/modulifier-cheat-sheet.md

       - name: '`.invisible`'
         details:
           - 'A class that will hide an element on the screen, but its space will still be there.'
-      - name: '`.chop`'
+      - name: '`.chop`, `.crop`'
         details:
-          - 'A class that will chop overflowing elements off—essentially just `overflow: hidden`'
+          - 'These classes that will chop/crop overflowing elements off—essentially just `overflow: hidden`'
       - name: '`.truncate`'
         details:
           - 'A class that will chop single lines of text off and add an ellipsis at the end.'